Samasource/sama-cli/README.md

   task        Root of task command tree

 Flags:
   -h, --help      help for sama
+  -v, --version   version for sama

 Use "sama [command] --help" for more information about a command.
 ```